 MGT 340 Management Science.
-(3) 1, 11.
-Prerequisites: QMB 200, MGT 300 or MGT 301.
+(3) I, II.
+Prerequisite: QMB 200.
 Business decision making approaches and quantitative techniques with an emphasis on the formulation and application of models and the practical solution methods available.

 MGT 349 Applied Learning in Management.
 (1-3) A. Prerequisites: minimum GPA 2.25 and BBA major only.
-Co-curricular work experience under faculty and field supervisors training plan required.
+Co-curricular work experience under faculty and field supervisors-training plan required.
 May be retaken to a maximum of six hours.
 Minimum 80 hours work required for each academic credit.
 May not count toward major.

-MGT 349 A-H Cooperative Study: Management.
+MGT 349 A-N Cooperative Study: Management.
 (1-3) A. Prerequisites: minimum GPA 2.25 and BBA major only.
 Co-curricular work experience under faculty and field supervisors- training plan required.
 May be retaken to a maximum of six hours.
 Minimum 80 hours work required for each academic credit.
 May not count toward major.

 MGT 370 Operations Management.
-(3) 1, 11.
+(3) I, II.
 Prerequisite: MGT 300.
 Practical approaches for improving productivity of operations using methods designed for quality management, sales forecasting, facility layout and location, human resource planning and scheduling, and inventory control.

-MGT 400 Organization Theory, (3) 1, II.
+MGT 400 Organization Theory.
+(3) I, II.
 Prerequisite: MGT 300 or MGT 301.
 Principles of organization design as they relate to goals and strategy formulation, environmental conditions, technology, job design, control systems, and decision making.